Couchers-org/couchers/app/web/README.md

 - Search for the branch you want to generate the gRPC code from (usually `develop`).
 - Click the pipeline number.
 - Click the first pipeline step, "protos".
 - Click "download artifacts" on the right.
-This is a copy of the repo, but it has the generated gRPC code in it, so you can copy that from `couchers/app/frontend/src/proto` to your local clone of the repo.
+This is a copy of the repo, but it has the generated gRPC code in it, so you can copy that from `couchers/app/web/src/proto` to your local clone of the repo.

 Then you need to target the dev preview api instead of localhost.

-- In `couchers/app/frontend/.env.development`, change `REACT_APP_API_BASE_URL=http://localhost:8888` to `REACT_APP_API_BASE_URL=https://dev-api.couchershq.org`
+- In `couchers/app/web/.env.development`, change `REACT_APP_API_BASE_URL=http://localhost:8888` to `REACT_APP_API_BASE_URL=https://dev-api.couchershq.org`
 - Remember not to commit this file to any pull requests!

 ### Then

-You should then have the gRPC code in `couchers/app/frontend/src/proto`, and you can use the below `yarn` commands to run the frontend.
+You should then have the gRPC code in `couchers/app/web/src/proto`, and you can use the below `yarn` commands to run the web frontend.

 If you have any trouble, someone will be happy to help, just ask!